Jasonw-cs/Jasonw-cs.github.io/_posts/2025-09-05-Mech-vs-Cyborg.md

 ---
 layout:     post
-title:      Mech Warrior vs Cyborg Wizard
+title:      How to Create Gallery
 subtitle:   "Battle in a futuristic city"
 date:       2025-09-05
 author:     Jason-json